David Harewood: Finding peace after psychosis

-For more than 30 years, part of actor, writer, and director David Harewood’s life story has been obscured from his view.
+For more than 30 years, part of David Harewood’s life story has been obscured from his view.
 Now he’s discovered what really happened to his younger self, and has found peace, purpose, and liberation after coming to terms with his own experience of psychosis

 David Harewood is sitting in his kitchen at home in the UK, explaining he’s now happily free from quarantine after recently returning from filming in Vancouver.
 We’re chatting over Zoom, and seeing David’s face on the laptop in front of me feels very familiar – and no wonder.
 He’s just finished a six-year stint on Supergirl, having also been a regular on our screens thanks to series such as Homeland and The Night Manager, and the incredible documentaries Black is the new Black, Why is Covid Killing People of Colour?, and Psychosis and Me.